Vector35/binaryninja-api/docs/guide/index.md

 ![HLIL Scoping Display](../img/hlil-braces.png "HLIL Scoping Display")

-### Pseudo C
+## Pseudo C

 ![Pseudo C >](../img/pseudo-c.png "Pseudo C View")

-Binary Ninja offers an option to render the HLIL as a decompilation to "pseudo C".
+Binary Ninja offers an option to render the HLIL as a decompilation to "Pseudo C".
 This decompilation is intended to be more familiar to the user than the HLIL.
 It is not necessarily intended to be "compliant" C or even recompilable.
-In some cases, it may be possible to edit it into a form that a C compiler will accept, but the amount of effort required will vary widely, and no guarantee is made that it will be possible in all cases.
+In some cases, it may be possible to edit it into a form that a C compiler will accept, but the amount of effort required will vary widely and no guarantee is made that it will be possible in all cases.

-### Dead Store Elimination
+## Dead Store Elimination

 Binary Ninja tries to be conservative with eliminating unused variables on the stack.
 When the analysis finds a variable that cannot be eliminated but does not appear to be used, the assignment will appear grayed out in the decompiler output.
 The first two lines of the function below show this: